IBM/kar-apps/reefer/README.md

 change the value in a field directly under the **Simulated Delay** label.
 This value represents the desired time compression (in secs).
 For example, the value of 10 means that each day is 10 secs long, 20 makes a day 20 secs, etc. A value of 0 disables automatically advancing time.
-When the simulator starts the simulated delay is set to 0.
+When simulator starts the simulated delay is set to 0.
 The operational value is modified by changing the value and hitting the **Update** button.
 If the operational value is 0, the **Click to Advance Time** button can be used to manually request an advance.
 Requests done while still processing a previous advance are ignored.